Sign In

 True

 Static methods improve code readability and make it possible to reuse it.
 They are also more convenient when compared to standard Python functions.
-The convenience of static methods is that they don't require a separate import, as you have to do for functions.
-Thus, using static methods of a Python class can greatly simplify your code and your work with it.
+Static methods are convenient as, unlike functions, they do not call for a separate import.
+Therefore, applying Python class static methods can help you streamline and work with your code greatly.
 And, as you've probably seen from the examples above, they are quite easy to master.

 On our app platform you can find Python applications, such as Celery, Django, FastAPI and Flask.